Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 Such control means winning elections; that is, populists and nationalists must elect leaders who will steadfastly check the power of the globalists.
 (And then watch their elected tribunes to make sure they don’t sell out; otherwise, Lind warns, America risks drifting into banana republic-dom.)

-If the middle class can’t get its act together, politically, uniting around a common agenda of mutuality and mutual protection, then the upper class will continue to win the class war.
+If the middle class can’t get its act together, politically uniting around a common agenda of mutuality and mutual protection, then the upper class will continue to win the class war.
 And soon, there won’t be a middle class—at least not in the United States.

 It’s as simple as that.